fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Blessed are those who can give without remembering, and take without forgetting.
+  Elizabeth Asquith Bibesco

 The more often he feels without acting, the less he will be able ever to act, and, in the long run, the less he will be able to feel.
   Screwtape